Seriously Good Chili Powder

 • TOTAL

-Find dried whole chile peppers in most large supermarkets and any Latin market.
-We use three varieties.
-Ancho chile peppers are sweet, fruity, and mild.
-New Mexico chile peppers are fresh, clean and mild.
-Guajillo chile peppers are smoky and medium hot.
-You can swap or add other peppers based on what is available to you.
-We recommend including something that’s sweet and fruity.
-They add complexity and flavor (in our case, that is the ancho pepper).
+I’m obsessed with this homemade chili powder made by blending whole dried chiles.
+You can find dried chile peppers in most large supermarkets and any Latin market.
+We use three varieties: ancho chile peppers (sweet, fruity, and mild), New Mexico chile peppers (fresh, clean, and moderately hot), and Guajillo chile peppers (smoky and medium hot).
+You can swap or add other peppers based on what is available.
+We recommend including something sweet and fruity.
+They add complexity and flavor (in our case, the ancho pepper).

 You Will Need